TreeinRandomForest/treeinrandomforest.github.io/_posts/2018-10-30-backpropagation.markdown

 $x_3 = W_{23}W_{12}W_{01}x_0$

 As in section I, there's still the same silliness going on.
 Why not define $W_c = W_{23}W_{12}W_{01}$ which is just another matrix and do gradient descent on the elements of $W_c$ directly.
-As before though, we intend on introducing non-linear activations eventually.
+As before though, we are preparing to introduce non-linear activations in the next section.

 In principle, we haven't done anything radically new.
 We just need to compute a cost and then find the derivatives with respect to each individual weight.
 Recall that we were using the mean-squared error metric as a cost function.
 The only difference is that now the output itself might be a vector: